CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 weight: 1145
 toc: 4
 ---
-SPAN (Switched Port Analyzer) enables you to mirror all packets coming in from or going out of an interface (the *SPAN source*), and being copied and transmitted out of a local port or CPU (the *SPAN destination*) for monitoring.
+SPAN (Switched Port Analyzer) enables you to mirror all packets that come in from or go out of an interface (the *SPAN source*), and copy and transmit the packets out of a local port or CPU (the *SPAN destination*) for monitoring.
 The SPAN destination port is also referred to as a mirror-to-port (MTP).
 The original packet is still switched, while a mirrored copy of the packet is sent out of the MTP.

 ERSPAN (Encapsulated Remote SPAN) enables the mirrored packets to be sent to a monitoring node located anywhere across the routed network.
 The switch finds the outgoing port of the mirrored packets by doing a lookup of the destination IP address in its routing table.
-The original L2 packet is encapsulated with GRE for IP delivery.
+The original layer 2 packet is encapsulated with GRE for IP delivery.
 The encapsulated packets have the following format:

 ```
  ----------------------------------------------------------